Improper use of space heaters can lead to fire hazards, fire marshal says

 As cold temperatures move across the Rio Grande Valley, space heaters fly off the shelves.
 Fire safety professionals are reminding people to be smart about how they use them.

-According to the Consumer Product Safety Commission 25,000 residential fires are more than 300 deaths in the United States annually are called by something as simple as plugging a space heater into an extension cord.
+According to the Consumer Product Safety Commission, about 25,000 residential fires and more than 300 deaths in the United States annually are caused by something as simple as plugging a space heater into an extension cord.

 READ ALSO: Santa Rosa teen proclaimed hero after saving grandma from house fire

-Cameron County Fire Marshal Juan Martinez said the safest way to use a space heaters is plugged directly into the wall.
+Cameron County Fire Marshal Juan Martinez said the safest way to use a space heater is to plug it directly into the wall.

 READ ALSO: Electric companies on standby amid cold weather